athimmig/business_intelligence/README.md

 #Movie Scraper

+##Highlights
+* I finally got it to scrape items into the database!

 ## To Do
-* Create item pipeline for storing in database
+* Beef up the scraped data
     * Scrape additional details about the movie.
-* Edit crawl bash script to detect and delete file.
+    * Scrape more categories
+* Remove year from movie titles

 ## Issues
-* All data in the dicts is still being dumped to a string in dict format.

 ## Questions